-- Primary indicators - for tenure and promotion to the rank of Associate Professor, very strong, positive letters of recommendation from external experts familiar with the research of the individual and the impact that that research has had on the work of others - consistent publication in journals and other refereed publications of high quality - evidence of external research funding - invitations to give presentations at national and international research conferences and workshops - invitations to present colloquium and seminar talks at other research institutions - a history of involvement with the research of graduate students. - Secondary indicators - for tenure and promotion to the rank of Associate Professor, very strong, positive letters of recommendation from local experts familiar with the research of the individual. - Consulting activities involving research - all evidence of quality professional service that depends on or attests to the individual's research reputation
+- For tenure and promotion to the rank of Associate Professor, very strong, positive letters of recommendation from external experts familiar with the research of the individual and the impact that the research has had on the work of others. - Consistent publication in journals and other refereed publications of high quality. - Evidence of external research funding.

+- Invitations to give presentations at national and international research conferences and workshops. - A history of involvement with the research of graduate students.